-10 Securing MyID with TLS 1.2
+10 Securing MyID with TLS 1.2 and TLS 1.3

 The MyID application server communicates with the MyID database over OLE DB, and this communication is secured by TLS.
-You are recommended to set up your system to use TLS 1.2; this involves configuring the MyID application servers to ensure that they can use TLS 1.2, and configuring the MyID web servers to disable SSL and versions of TLS earlier than TLS 1.2.
+You are recommended to set up your system to use TLS 1.2 or TLS 1.3; this involves configuring the MyID servers to ensure that they can use TLS 1.2 or TLS 1.3, and configuring the MyID web servers to disable SSL and earlier versions of TLS.